mozilla/glean/docs/dev/cut-a-new-release.md

 7. Send a pull request to merge back the hotfix branch to the development branch: <https://github.com/mozilla/glean/compare/master...hotfix-v25.0.1?expand=1>
     * This is important so that no changes are lost.
     * This might have merge conflicts with the `master` branch, which you need to fix before it is merged.
-8. Once the above pull request land, delete the hotfix branch.
+8. Once the above pull request lands, delete the hotfix branch.

 ## Hotfix release for previous version